 Why the US uses the imperial system

-In 1866, an act of Congress signed into law by President Andrew Johnson, made it “lawful throughout the United States of America to employ the weights and measures of the metric system in all contracts, dealings or court proceedings.”
+In 1866, an act of Congress signed into law by President Andrew Johnson made it “lawful throughout the United States of America to employ the weights and measures of the metric system in all contracts, dealings or court proceedings.”
 The act, however, was merely an act of recognition, which didn’t necessarily translate into practical use.

 Why the US doesn’t use the metric system

-In the U.S. Customary System, or the inch-pound system, more than 300 different units exist to measure various physical quantities.
+In the U.S. Customary System, a.k.a. the inch-pound system, more than 300 different units exist to measure various physical quantities.
 Many of those units use the same name but have very different meanings.
 On the U.S. Metric Association Web site, contributor Dennis Brownridge identifies at least nine different meanings for the unit we know as a “ton”: short ton, displacement ton, refrigeration ton, nuclear ton, freight ton, register ton, metric ton, assay ton and ton of coal equivalent.
 This is downright confusing even for Americans!